Compounded Semaglutide: What It Is, How It Works, and What It Costs in 2026

 Weeks 1–4 (Starting Dose)

 You begin at the lowest dose to allow your body to adjust.
 Most patients experience mild nausea, particularly after eating larger meals.
 Appetite begins to decrease.
-Weight loss in the first month is typically modest (2–5 lbs) as your body adapts.
+Weight loss in the first month is typically modest (2–5 lbs) as your body adapts to the medication.

 Weeks 5–12 (Dose Titration)

 Your dose increases gradually over this period.
 Appetite suppression becomes more pronounced.
 Most patients report a significant reduction in cravings for high-calorie foods.
-Weight loss typically accelerates during this phase.
+Weight loss typically accelerates during this phase as the dose increases.

 Months 4–6 (Maintenance and Progress)

-By month 4–6, most patients are at or near their maintenance dose.
+By months 4–6, most patients are at or near their maintenance dose.
 Weight loss continues, though the rate may slow as your body approaches a new set point.
-This is also when many patients notice improvements in energy levels, blood sugar regulation, and overall well-being beyond just weight loss.
+Many patients notice improvements in energy levels, blood sugar regulation, and overall well-being beyond weight loss during this phase.

 Common Side Effects of Semaglutide

-The most commonly reported side effects of semaglutide are gastrointestinal and typically mild to moderate in severity:
+The most commonly reported side effects are gastrointestinal and typically mild to moderate in severity:

 - Nausea — most common, especially in the first 4–8 weeks